French, German, Italian leaders on their way to Kyiv - NewsBreak

 French, German, Italian leaders on their way to Kyiv

-The French presidency said Thursday that French President Emmanuel Macron , German Chancellor Olaf Scholz and Italian Premier Mario Draghi were on their way to Kyiv.
+PARIS (AP) — The French presidency said Thursday that French President Emmanuel Macron, German Chancellor Olaf Scholz and Italian Premier Mario Draghi were on their way to Kyiv.

 The Europeans leaders are expected to meet with Ukraine’s President Volodymyr Zelenskyy as they prepare for a key European Union leaders’ summit in Brussels next week and a June 29-30 NATO summit in Madrid.
 France currently holds the EU’s rotating presidency.